flutter/website/platform-plugins.md

  [See details below](#use).

-* **Create a platform plugin:** Write your own platform-specific code using Flutter's Platform Channels.
+* **Create a platform plugin:** Write your own platform-specific code using Flutter's platform channels.
 This can be used for private APIs, or for cases where a suitable platform plugin is not yet available.
 [See details below](#create).

 And, if desired, you can share plugins with others:

-* **Publish a platform plugin:** Publish your own custom platform-specific as a plugin.
+* **Publish a platform plugin:** Publish custom platform-specific code as a plugin.
 This enables other developers to use it by simply declaring a dependency on the plugin.
 [See details below](#publish).